Henry Cowell: Reception

 Cowell remains a somewhat obscure figure in the history of both American music and experimental music more broadly.
 In his time, opinions of his music and performances were incredibly mixed.
-Some reviewers and music critics of the time called him a "creative genius", who played "fantastically well", while others referred to his compositions as, “lawless, without a trace of counterpoint," and the “peak of atonal thought” — the latter of which Cowell sarcastically used as a promotion in a following tour.
+Some reviewers and music critics of the time called him a "creative genius", who played "fantastically well", while others referred to his compositions as "lawless, without a trace of counterpoint," and the "peak of atonal thought" — the latter of which Cowell sarcastically used as a promotion in a following tour.

-Some of the more matter-of-fact viewpoints were offered by critics such as Evelyn Wells of The San Francisco Call and Post, "Cowell’s compositions are like the better order of paintings, one must stand far back, at respectful distances, before order results from chaos, and the colorful motes of sound resolve into one theme."
+Some of the more matter-of-fact viewpoints were offered by critics such as Evelyn Wells of The San Francisco Call and Post, "Cowell's compositions are like the better order of paintings, one must stand far back, at respectful distances, before order results from chaos, and the colorful motes of sound resolve into one theme."
 The intent of the international press was more to emphasize his unconventional and violent performance tendencies, with headlines like those from The Daily Mail: "Piano Played with Elbow.
 Fingers too Limited for Mr. Cowell.
 Result Like a Nursery in Rebellion." and The Daily Express: "Elbow Pianist.
 A Wonderful Test for the Instrument."

 He was considered a highly respected educator and promoter of classical music in America during the New Music period of his life.
-After his arrest and subsequent controversy, however, many in the press and music business refused to take him seriously or pay him much attention—a result of paranoia regarding his sexuality.
+In November 2009, a two-day event celebrating Cowell's music was held in the San Francisco Bay Area near his birthplace, Menlo Park, by Other Minds.

 Contributions to music

-Many of the techniques Cowell either invented or pioneered are still relevant in the scope of today's music.
-Tone clusters in music have since been utilized by prominent classical composers like Béla Bartók, George Crumb, Olivier Messiaen, Karlheinz Stockhausen, Iannis Xenakis, Einojuhani Rautavaara, and Krzysztof Penderecki, among others.
-Experimental and progressive rock keyboardists like Keith Emerson, Rick Wright, and John Cale would similarly employ the use of string piano techniques and clusters in their performances, along with free jazz pianists Dave Burrell, Cecil Taylor, Sun Ra, etc.
+Many of the techniques Cowell either invented or pioneered are still relevant to today's music.
+Tone clusters in music have since been utilized by prominent classical composers such as Béla Bartók, George Crumb, Olivier Messiaen, Karlheinz Stockhausen, Iannis Xenakis, Einojuhani Rautavaara, and Krzysztof Penderecki, among others.
+Experimental and progressive rock keyboardists like Keith Emerson, Rick Wright, and John Cale similarly employed string piano techniques and clusters in their performances, as did free jazz pianists Dave Burrell, Cecil Taylor, Sun Ra, etc.

 His 1930 book New Musical Resources is still considered a useful resource for composers, ninety years after its publication — having been championed by his colleagues and subsequent students.